 This course is designed to provide a basic understanding of descriptive and inferential statistics.
 Topics include the measures of central tendency, standard deviation, combinations and permutations, probability, sampling, and various distributions.
 Emphasis is on applications of statistical concepts.

 270 Pre-Calculus

-Grades 11-12 Elective Year 1.0 Credit -Pre-reg: Adv Algebra II with a B average or hi
+Grades 11-12 Elective

+Year 1.0 Credit

+-Pre-req: Adv Algebra II with a B average or higher or a C average with the